Cineplex Odeon Corporation: Expansion

 In 1986, the corporation established a film distribution outlet, Cineplex Odeon Films, and a home video distribution outlet, Cineplex Odeon Home Video (Later Cineplex Odeon Video) replacing Pan-Canadian Video Presentations.
 It distributed all titles in Canada on MCA's behalf, but the film distribution outlet ceased operation in 1997 and the home video outlet a year later after MCA was renamed as Universal Studios.
 The company also operated Live Entertainment of Canada, which was established in 1989 after they acquired Pantages Theatre from Famous Players.
 Livent became an independent company after an internal conflict between Drabinsky and MCA.

 Cineplex Odeon had grown to become one of the largest film exhibitors in North America by 1993, with 1,630 screens and operations in 365 locations within North America.
 At this point, Cineplex Odeon accounted for roughly 8% of box office revenues in North America, competing mostly with Famous Players in the Canadian market.
 Cineplex Odeon and Famous Players were two dominant forces in the Canadian film industry, with both organizations accounting for roughly two-thirds of the industry's annual revenues.
 The key to the success of the two organizations was in large part due to their supply chain.
 Cineplex Odeon had exclusive first-run rights to films made by Columbia and Universal Studios, which allowed them to seize a hefty market share.

 Controversy surrounded the practices of both Cineplex Odeon and Famous Players in 1998.
 The two companies had been accused of operating as a duopoly, and choking off the film supply so smaller theatres could not show the same products.
+Cineplex's control over the market allowed them to increase prices.
+They were criticized, including by Mayor Ed Koch, for raising ticket prices from USD$5 to USD$7 in New York City.